mvolkmann/blog/src/flutter.md

 One use of the `Expanded` widget is to push the widgets that follow it inside a `Row` or `Column` to the end.
+Another use is to scale an `Image` widget to fit in the available space.

 The `Flexible` widget behaves nearly identically to the `Expanded` widget.
 But a `Flexible` widget will take on